Daniel Lurie: Overview

 On September 26, 2023, Lurie launched his candidacy for mayor of San Francisco in the 2024 election, challenging incumbent mayor London Breed.
-A committee supporting his candidacy received a $1 million donation from his mother Mimi Haas.
+A committee supporting his candidacy received a $1 million donation from his mother, Mimi Haas.
 A report by The San Francisco Standard concluded that this was possibly "the largest contribution to a committee in support or opposition of a candidate in San Francisco history."
-Other donors included Jan Koum (co-founder of WhatsApp) and the biotech investor Oleg Nodelman, who each contributed $250,000 to the committee, which raised about $3.5 million in total by January 2024.
-On November 5, 2024, Lurie was elected.
-Breed, who finished as runner-up, conceded the race on November 7.
+Other donors included Jan Koum (co-founder of WhatsApp) and biotech investor Oleg Nodelman, who each contributed $250,000 to the committee, which raised about $3.5 million in total by January 2024.
+Lurie won the November 5, 2024, general election, defeating incumbent mayor Breed.

 Endorsements

 Lurie is a moderate Democrat, and was endorsed by some Republican groups, such as the San Francisco Briones Society.
 The co-founder of this group, Jay Donde, said that Lurie was the only candidate who could deny being involved in the politics that led to the mess that the city is currently in.
 Lurie reacted to this endorsement by stating that he is a lifelong Democrat but welcomes the endorsement because he looks for support from anyone, and his goals are common sense and not political: improve safety, end homelessness, and shutting down open-air drug markets.
 Former San Francisco mayor and police chief Frank Jordan endorsed Lurie, saying that their political ideals aligned.
 For example, Lurie called for a fully staffed police department and sheriff's office during the 2024 election.

-The San Francisco Chronicle initially endorsed both Breed and Lurie for Mayor, saying that Breed was the safe choice and Lurie was the candidate for change.
-Then, the Chronicle endorsed Lurie due to his balance of compassion and toughness on key policy issues.
-Also, it mentioned how Lurie, despite his lack of political experience, can use his connections to surround himself with politically smart people who understand policy.
+The San Francisco Chronicle editorial board endorsed Lurie, praising his balance of compassion and toughness on key policy issues.
+Its endorsement argued that Lurie's connections in San Francisco non-profit and philanthropic circles would be valuable assets to him as a first-time elected official in city government.